Sites whose topoi are the smooth representations of locally profinite groups: Proof of Theorem : the fiber functor is essentially surjective

-It is obvious that the map $i$ is injective.
+It is thus obvious that the map $i$ is injective.
 It follows from the definition of $\bK_{E_X}$ that the kernel of $\rho$ is equal to the image of $i$.
 We have shown in Lemma~\ref{lem:Gal gp surjective} that $\rho$ is surjective. when $\cC_{/Y}$ satisfies one of the conditions in Section \ref{sec:existence of a pregrid}.
-Hence the sequence \eqref{seq:7-9} is exact.
-Since $(\alpha,\gamma_\alpha) \in M_\Cip$ is invertible, this implies that the map $f^*: F_T(Y) \to F_T(X)$ induces a bijection $F_T(Y) \to F_T(X)^{\Gal(f)}$.
+Hence, sequence \eqref{seq:7-9} is exact.
+As $(\alpha,\gamma_\alpha) \in M_\Cip$ is invertible, this implies that the map $f^*: F_T(Y) \to F_T(X)$ induces a bijection $F_T(Y) \to F_T(X)^{\Gal(f)}$.
 This shows that $F_T$ is a sheaf on $(\cC,J)$.